 Zerodha charges one of the lowest brokerage fees of flat Rs.
-20 for Intraday trading in India.
+20 for intraday trading in India.

 Zerodha Account Opening Charges